The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: A simple model for fossil outflows and their time-scales

 where G is the gravitational constant, and $\rho$ the mean density (e.g., \citealt{kippenhahn_stellar_1994}).
 For a massive quiescent galaxy with typical properties for our sample (we assume a stellar mass of log$_{10}(M_*/\mathrm{M_\odot})=10.75$ and a radius of 1 kpc) we obtain $t_\mathrm{ff}\sim4$ Myr.
 This is of the same order of magnitude as our inflow timescale estimate, and again demonstrates that this is physically plausible.

 In summary, our observations appear to be consistent with quiescent galaxies at $z\simeq3$ undergoing a cycle with a duration of $\simeq40$ Myr on average, consisting of AGN activity ($\simeq5$ Myr), followed by outflows ($\simeq5-10$ Myr), then a lapse ($\simeq20$ Myr), finally followed by an inflow phase ($\simeq5-10$ Myr) that reignites AGN activity.
 An indicative schematic for our model is shown in Fig. \ref{fig:cycle}.
-If some gas remains in the halo after each outflow, or escapes completely, the subsequent cycles will launch winds containing a lower gas mass, and eventually the galaxy will be entirely depleted of the cool, neutral gas needed to fuel further episodes of AGN activity.
+If some gas remains in the halo after each outflow, or escapes completely, the subsequent cycles will launch winds containing a lower gas mass, and eventually the galaxy will be entirely depleted of the cool, neutral gas needed to fuel further episodes of AGN activity (see also the discussion of escape velocities in Section \ref{sub:mout}).
 This is somewhat consistent with the results of \cite{taylor_high-velocity_2024}, who found that outflows persisted in quenched galaxies for only up to 1\,Gyr after their final starburst.

+As discussed in Section \ref{section:intro}, post-starburst galaxies have been found to contribute an increasing fraction to the overall passive galaxy population with increasing lookback time \citep[e.g.,][]{wild_evolution_2016, taylor_role_2023}.
+At the redshifts probed in this work, it is likely that a large majority of quiescent galaxies will still be in (or have very recently left) a PSB phase, owing to the young age of the Universe \citep[e.g.,][]{deugenio_typical_2020}.
+To determine how representative of high-redshift quiescent galaxies our sample is, and to reveal the true impact of galactic winds at these epochs, larger samples of medium/high-resolution spectroscopy are crucial.